OctopusDeploy/docs/docs/deployment-examples/java-applications/error-messages.md

 Then ensure that the IP address of the tomcat server (`127.0.1.1` in this example, as found in the list `[tomcat-server/127.0.1.1]`) is valid.
 If not, there may be a DNS issue.

+It may also be the case that the tomcat process running does not have the necessary permissions to modify the filesystem.
+Ensure that the process is running with the correct privileges.

 ## TOMCAT-DEPLOY-ERROR-0006
 A HTTP return code indicated that the login failed due to bad credentials.
 Make sure the username and password are correct.